Good to know before you go

 We may be small, but we have some great places for you to stay while you recharge and reconnect with nature.
 There are several B&Bs and a guest ranch in the surrounding area.

 Arosa Guest Ranch Resort

-Lords of the Rings fans can stay in the Hobbit inspired Halfling Hideaway located on a 400 acre ranch.
+Lords of the Rings fans can stay in the Hobbit-inspired Second Breakfast Hideaway located on a 400-acre ranch.

 Mountain Valley Ranch Bed and Breakfast